-Sequim, Washington is a small town a big reputation.
+Sequim, Washington is a small town with a big reputation.
 ‘America’s Provence’ and ‘The Lavender Capital of North America’ are two of the most common monikers the town has acquired over the years— and it takes only one visit to learn why.
 Every summer, the farms of Sequim (pronounced Squim) sway with flowering lavender, creating a canvas only Mother Nature could paint.
 Purple blooms and royal-blue blossoms blend with fields of periwinkle, pink, and white lavender varieties.
 Couple this abundant beauty with the herb’s soft, soothing fragrance, and a sensory haze ensues.
 Yet Sequim is far more than just a pretty place to visit.
 Rather, residents and tourists alike find a shared communion in the lavender itself.
 For many, it conjures both past memories and fresh perspectives.

 “Lavender is an experience,” says Marco Hermosillo of Olympic Lavender Heritage Farm, one of the two original lavender farms in Sequim.
 “For many visitors, lavender reminds them of what was put in their closets when they were kids,” he says.
 For others, lavender is a metaphor for the good things in life—beauty, calm, and fragrance.
 With a population hovering just over 6,000, Sequim is the ideal environment to experience lavender’s immense diversity.
 There are roughly a dozen working farms concentrated within a 10-mile radius and each offers visitors a unique agritourism experience.
 Whether it’s the owner’s distinct distillation process or the varieties of lavender being grown at the farm, individuality is celebrated from venue to venue.